BIN LADEN: What Downed the Raiders’ Helicopter? (Update)

 McKeon’s remarks about the raid came following a speech on defense spending and acquisition reform at The Heritage Foundation, a conservative think tank based in Washington.

 Entry filed under: Afghanistan, National Security and Defense, Pakistan, Special Operations, Weaponry and Equipment.
-Tags: aerospace, Afghanistan, counter terrorism, Defense, helicopter, military aviation, Navy, Osama Bin Laden, Pakistan, Special Operations.
+Tags: aerospace, Afghanistan, counter terrorism, helicopter, military aviation, Navy, Osama Bin Laden, Pakistan, Special Operations, Topics.